rydmike/flex_color_scheme/README.md

        // In this example we also demonstrate how to create the same theme with
        // the standard from color scheme ThemeData factory.
 The surface style
        // works, but will not be applied as elegantly, but it works fairly OK up
-       // to medium blend.
-The app bar style has no effect here, nor the tooltip
+       // to medium branding.
+The app bar style has no effect, nor the tooltip
        // style.
 We also have to make sure we use the same typography as the one
        // used in FlexColorScheme, otherwise the animated theme will show an
        // assertion error as it cannot animate between different typography or
        // null default typography in the theme data.
        // When toggling between the standard ThemeData.from and the
        // FlexColorScheme.toTheme we can observe the differences and also see
-       // some of the colors the standard method does not fully adjust to match
+       // some of the theme colors that the standard method does not adjust
-       // the used color scheme.
+       // to match the used color scheme.
        theme: useToThemeMethod
            ?
 FlexColorScheme.light(
                colors: myFlexSchemes[themeIndex].light,